(888) 340-0089

 Good standing means your nonprofit is meeting its required obligations with the IRS and the state where it operates.
 When an organization remains in good standing, it can operate legally, fundraise without interruption, and maintain its 501(c)(3) tax-exempt status.

 If you are still in the early stages, start with our Nonprofit Compliance Checklist: What Every Founder Needs to Know.
-Then use this guide to maintain compliance as your organization grows.
+Then come back and use this guide to maintain compliance as your nonprofit organization grows.

 What "Good Standing" Means for a Nonprofit Organization